How to Become a Meter Readers, Utilities in Kansas

 Obtain Kansas licensure or certification

 Kansas may require specific licensing or professional certification for meter readers, utilitiess.
-Requirements vary by state — contact the Kansas Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Kansas Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Kansas

-Kansas has an active job market for meter readers, utilities.
+Kansas employs 80 meter readers, utilities.

 Meter Readers, Utilities careers in other states